Florida Whole Life Insurance: The Complete Decision Guide

 It depends on your objectives and financial strategy.

-The policy may lapse or shift to reduced paid-up status.
+The Florida whole life insurance policy may lapse or shift to reduced paid-up status.

 Growth is gradual and structured.